Personally, I’m glad to shake off those sticky tentacles of 2013, because 2013 was the biggest shake-up year I’ve ever experienced.

 - Someone who really really loves luxury hotels

-- Someone who writes one of the best luxury travel blogs, but never takes the high life too seriously because she really did adore that $6-a-night bungalow in the jungle in Thailand, so much so that she stayed there twice.
+- Someone who tries to write one of the best luxury travel blogs, but never takes the high life too seriously because she really did adore that $6-a-night bungalow in the jungle in Thailand, so much so that she stayed there twice.

 - Someone who can help take the elitism out of luxury travel, because we can all use a little luxury in our lives, and because even if you can’t afford an around-the-world cruise you can maybe save up for a glass of champagne in a historic hotel bar, and that feels luxurious indeed.